mcmire/hierarchical_page_titles/README.md

         </body>
       </html>

-And when the page is rendered:
+And this is what you get when a page is rendered:

       <html>
         <head><title>My Site - Some Page</title></head>